Antique China Marks

 year or period such an item was manufactured.

-Antique china marks from Europe are basically all of a similar type,
+Antique porcelain marks from Europe are basically all of a similar type,

 that is, they are a kind of logo, showing which factory made a specific item.